laggoun/Instafox-for-Safari/readme.md

 ## Install ##

-Double click on the .safariextz file to install.
+[Download](https://github.com/downloads/laggoun/Instafox-for-Safari/Instafox.safariextz) and double click on the .safariextz file to install.
 Now you should be able to see major changes on the Unread, Liked and Archive pages.

 ## Changelog ##